- N.C. math whiz to unveil secret of March Madness picks

-The government also has reached a settlement with three publishers, Hachette, HarperCollins and Simon & Shuster.
+The federal government reached a settlement with three of the publishers, Hachette, HarperCollins and Simon & Shuster.
 But it will proceed with its lawsuit in federal court in New York City against Apple and Holtzbrinck Publishers, doing business as Macmillan, and The Penguin Publishing Co.
 Ltd., doing business as Penguin Group.

-Holder told Justice Department news conference on Wednesday that “we believe that consumers paid millions of dollars more for some of the most popular titles” as a result of the alleged conspiracy.
-Justice’s antitrust chief Sharon Pozen said the scheme added $2 to $3 to the prices of individual books.
+Holder told a Justice Department news conference on Wednesday that “we believe that consumers paid millions of dollars more for some of the most popular titles” as a result of the alleged conspiracy.
+Pozen said the scheme added and average of $2 to $3 to the prices of individual books.

 Connecticut Attorney General George Jepsen said the individual book markups went as high as $5 and the total cost to consumers was more than $100 million since April 2010, when the scheme allegedly took effect.

-The lawsuit said the effort was a response to the success Amazon.com had in selling e-books for just under $10.
-The alleged conspiracy came as Apple was preparing to launch the iPad.
+The lawsuit said the effort to get e-book prices reduced by Amazon.com came as Apple was preparing to launch the iPad.
 The government said the conspirators agreed that instead of selling books to retailers and letting them decide what retail price to charge, the publishers would convert the retailers into “agents” who could sell their books but not alter the publisher-set retail price.
 The scheme called for Apple to be guaranteed a 30 percent commission on each e-book it sold, the lawsuit said.